apache/kyuubi/docs/security/hadoop_credentials_manager.md

 # Hadoop Credentials Manager

+In order to pass the authentication of a kerberos secured hadoop cluster, kyuubi currently submits engines in two ways:
+1. Submits with current kerberos user and extra `SparkSubmit` argument `--proxy-user`.
+2. Submits with `spark.kerberos.principal` and `spark.kerberos.keytab` specified.

-Kyuubi engine is submitted with SparkSubmit argument `--proxy-user`.
-Its delegation tokens of hadoop cluster services are obtained by the submitting user and can not be renewed by Kyuubi engine itself.
+If engine is submitted with `--proxy-user` specified, its delegation tokens of hadoop cluster services are obtained by current kerberos user and can not be renewed by itself.
-Thus, Kyuubi engine's lifetime is limited by the lifetime of delegation tokens.
+Thus, engine's lifetime is limited by the lifetime of delegation tokens.
-To remove this limitation, Kyuubi renews delegation tokens at server side in Hadoop Credentials Manager.
+To remove this limitation, kyuubi renews delegation tokens at server side in Hadoop Credentials Manager.

+Engine submitted with principal and keytab can renew delegation tokens by itself.
+But for implementation simplicity, kyuubi server will also renew delegation tokens for it.

 ## Configurations